Energy in Malawi

 Burning of charcoal and wood fuel provides approximately 94 percent of the energy in Malawi.
 Much of the renewable hydroelectric potential of the country is untapped.
-As per 2018 Population and Housing Census, the national electrification rate in Malawi was 10%, with 37% of the urban population and only 2% of the rural population having access to electricity.
+As per 2018 Population and Housing Census, the national electrification rate in Malawi was 10 percent, with 37 percent of the urban population and only 2 percent of the rural population having access to electricity.

 Background

 In January 2025, Malawi's installed electricity-generating capacity was 554.24 MW, of which 101 MW (18.2 percent) was solar.

 With a population of 20.3 million people in 2021, the country's per capita consumption of electrical energy is still low, estimated at 93 kWh per year compared with an average of 432 kWh for Sub-Saharan Africa and 2167 kWh per year for the World average.
 There is urgency for Malawi to reach the critical threshold of 500 kWh per year.

 Around 85% of energy comes from biomass largely exploited in an unsustainable manner.
 Imported petroleum account for 3.5% of the energy and electricity produced from hydro power accounts for 2.3% of all energy.
 Nevertheless, Malawi has the potential to reach 100% sustainable energy access by 2030.
 According to one study, the country needs to increase generation capacity to 1,200 megawatts while adding 1.2 million new grid connections to achieve this goal.
 Improving energy access will have direct impacts on economic development and poverty reduction, climate change, health, and water.

 The un-bundling of the former electricity monopoly Electric Supply Commission of Malawi (ESCOM), with the formation of the Electricity Generation Company Malawi Limited (Egenco), is a welcome development.
 With the government of Malawi continuing to reform the energy sector, strong investor interest has developed with Independent Power Producers (IPPs) willing to enter the Malawi energy market.